 Operating a Community of Practice

-Since CoPs are informal and self-managing by nature, community members are empowered to design the types of interactions and determine the frequency that best meet their needs.
+Since CoPs are informal and self-managing by nature, community members are empowered to design the types of interactions and determine the frequency that best meets their needs.
 For developers, this could involve hackathons, coding dojos, and tech talks.
 Other formats might include meetups, brown bags, webinars, and independent communications through social business platforms such as Slack, Confluence, and Jive.

 - Keeping things simple and informal